nostalgebraist/nostalgebraist-autoresponder/docs/overview.md

 The code is designed to spread tasks across several machines.
 Specifically, running the bot involves:

 - A **main machine**.
 This machine is responsible for running the main loop, making tumblr API requests, various lightweight tasks, and data persistence.
-- One ore more **ML machines**.
+- One or more **ML machines**.
 These are responsible for running tasks that need a GPU to achieve reasonable performance.
 Here, that means running machine learning models.

 The main machine has a small compute footprint, and can run on a very cheap cloud computer.
 (For a long time, it ran on my laptop.)
 This means we can rely on it to have a static IP.